ItradeLQ/building-intuition-for-dns/README.md

 **Root Hints**

 What are Root Hints?
 Root hints are DNS data stored in a DNS server.
 The root hints provide a list of preliminary resource records that can be used by the DNS service to locate other DNS servers that are authoritative for the root of the DNS domain namespace tree.
 Simply put: from the tutorial, Client-1 relies on the records stored in DC-1 to resolve all name queries.
 The records that exist in DC-1 for this tutorial are inadequate to resolve all domain queries.
-However, when you search for a random address such as www.Twitter.com, it is able to use Root Hits to figure out the domain.
+However, when you search for a random address such as www.Twitter.com, it is able to use Root Hints to figure out the domain.

 <a href="https://imgur.com/jSZVxL9"><img src="https://i.imgur.com/jSZVxL9.png" title="source: imgur.com" /></a>